Interleaved 2 of 5

 Interleaved 2 of 5 (ITF) is a continuous two-width barcode symbology encoding digits.
 It is used commercially on 135 film, for ITF-14 barcodes, and on cartons of some products, while the products inside are labeled with UPC or EAN.
+ITF was created by David Allais, who also invented barcodes Code 39, Code 11, Code 93, and Code 49.

+Encoding scheme

 ITF encodes pairs of digits; the first digit is encoded in the five bars (or black lines), while the second digit is encoded in the five spaces (or white lines) interleaved with them.
-Two out of every five bars or spaces are wide (hence exactly 2 of 5).
+Two out of every five bars or spaces are wide, giving the name "2 of 5", and each pair has a consistent width.
+The wide lines form a two-out-of-five code with consecutive values of 1, 2, 4, 7, and 0, where the code 0 is assigned to the value of 11.
+This is similar to the POSTNET bar code.

 The digits are encoded to symbols as follows:

 where "n" is a narrow line (bar or space) and "W" a wide line (2.0 to 3.0 times the width of a narrow line).

-The wide lines form a two-out-of-five code with consecutive values of 1, 2, 4, 7, and 0, where the code 0 has a value of 11.
-This is similar to the POSTNET bar code.

-Before the actual pairs there is a start code consisting of nnnn (narrow bar - narrow space - narrow bar - narrow space), and after all symbols there is the stop code consisting of Wnn (Wide bar-narrow space-narrow bar).

 Because digits are encoded by pairs, only an even number of digits can be encoded.
 Typically an odd number of digits is encoded by adding a "0" as first digit, but sometimes an odd number of digits is encoded by using five narrow spaces in the last digit.

 A checksum can be added as last digit, which is calculated in the same way as UPC checksums.

+Start / stop and formatting

+Before the actual pairs there is a start code consisting of nnnn (narrow bar – narrow space – narrow bar – narrow space), and after all symbols there is the stop code consisting of Wnn (Wide bar – narrow space – narrow bar).

-There are specific constraints on the height and width of the bars and the width of the "quiet zones", the blank areas before the start and after the stop symbol.
+There are specific constraints on the height and width of the bars and the width of the "quiet zones", the blank areas before the start and after the stop symbol; some of the standards that provide requirements for ITF (specifically ITF-14) include ISO/IEC 16390 and GS1 General Specifications.